kwilteam/kwil_db_api/README.md

 ```js
 await kwilDB.preparedStatement(`INSERT INTO user_posts (post_id, post_text, post_owner) VALUES ($1, $2, $3)`, ['wnv47vn213re', 'Hello Permaweb!', 'satoshi'], true)
 ```
+## NOTE: kwilDB has been reconfigured to avoid the following issues as of version 1.2.27, this section remains for those using older versions
 ## Troubleshooting and known issues.

-This API depends on Web3, which can cause some issues when used in web development.
+kwildb depends on Web3, which can cause some issues when used in web development.
 The following are solutions for using this API with various JS frameworks.

 ### Web3 and Create-react-app